tyvekzhang/fastapi-sqlmodel-starter/docs/source/usage.rst

 .. note::
 This part is optional, but may be useful for new Python learners.

-Typically, it's beneficial to install and run Python packages in a `virtual environment`_, especially when you have multiple versions of Python or use multiple packages.
-This can prevent issues during upgrades, conflicts between packages with different requirements, and installation problems due to multiple Python versions.

 One choice for managing packages and environments is `conda`_.
 A quick way to get conda is to install Miniconda: you can download it from `here`_ and find installation instructions `there`_.
 For example, on Linux, you would run: